 Atheroembolic renal disease is caused by occlusion of small arteries in the kidneys by cholesterol crystal emboli from ulcerated atherosclerotic plaques and is a part of systemic atheroembolism disease.
 The proximity of the kidneys to the abdominal aorta and high renal blood flow make them the most frequent target organ.

-Atheroembolic renal disease occurs in patients with atherosclerotic vascular, and typically these patients have significant atherosclerotic plaques particularly in the aorta and large to medium-sized vessels.
+Atheroembolic renal disease occurs in patients with atherosclerotic vascular disease, and typically these patients have significant atherosclerotic plaques particularly in the aorta and large to medium-sized vessels.
 These plaques have a lipid-rich core and thin fibrous cap.
 Mechanical and hemodynamic stresses can rupture the fibrous cap and release the underlying extracellular cholesterol-rich matrix, which enters circulation and eventually lodges a distal site causing vascular occlusion.

 It is frequently an iatrogenic disease and may follow surgical procedures like coronary artery bypass grafting, abdominal aortic aneurysm repair, and vascular procedures like angiography, angioplasty or endovascular grafting, may be related to anticoagulation with warfarin, heparin, and antiplatelet agents or to thrombolytic therapy.
 In a small number of patients, atheroembolic renal disease may occur spontaneously without any inciting or triggering factors.